CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Should I be looking at the Basic or Full Retirement Sum?

-If you are a home owner with a decent amount of CPF savings, you might be wondering:
+If you are a home owner with a decent amount of CPF savings, you might be wondering a few things:

 • Should I pledge my property so I can withdraw my savings above the Basic Retirement Sum?